Quacken8/MagneticDisconnectSimulator/README.md

 # MagneticDisconnectSimulator
 Python simulator of disconnection of solar magnetic field from its roots inpsired by Schüssler and Rempel (2018) using opacity and eos capabilities of MESA.
 It is a University Thesis project.
+Huge thanks to MESA and pyMesa maintainer [Robert Farmer](https://github.com/rjfarmer) for very quick and very helpful replies to my questions!

 ## Prerequisites